Jetbuilt/jetbuilt-api-docs/source/includes/customers/projects/_items.md

 --------- | -----------
 PROJECT_ID | The ID of the project page | A specific page of line item results.
 All factors are always returned.

+### "Cost" vs "Project Cost"
+The "Project Cost" is the item's cost in the project currency.

 ## Create a Project Item
 <%